CSCfi/csc-user-guide/docs/apps/rapids.md

 !!!
 News

-    **25.1.2022:** All recent and upcoming RAPIDS installations are and will be based on Singularity.
-This is mainly due to the performance issues of conda-based environments on shared file systems, causing long start-up delays for Python scripts on CSC's supercomputers.
-See below for more information.
+    **4.2.2022** All old RAPIDS versions which were based on direct Conda installations have been deprecated, and we encourage users to move to newer versions.
+Read more on our separate [Conda deprecation page](../support/deprecate-conda.md).

 ## Available